Ofiregev/Final_Project-FetalCns/README.md

 1. **Open the Notebook**: Click on the link above to open the Colab notebook.
 2. **Execute Cells**: Run the cells in the notebook sequentially to preprocess the data, train the models, and evaluate the results.

-## Directory Structure

-Since the project is contained within a single Colab notebook, no additional directory structure is necessary.
-However, if you expand the project locally or in a different environment, you may consider organizing the following folders:

-- **`data/`**: (For local use) Store any datasets here.
-- **`models/`**: (For local use) Save model checkpoints or architecture files.
-- **`results/`**: (For local use) Save output metrics and visualizations.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or encounter any issues, feel free to submit a pull request or open an issue on the [GitHub repository](https://github.com/Ofiregev/Final_Project-FetalCns).